Snack Shack: Development

 Director Adam Carter Rehmeier based the premise of the film on his boyhood experience of operating the Steinhart Park Pool snack shack in his hometown of Nebraska City, Nebraska.

 Conor Sherry, then a student at the University of California, Los Angeles, was cast from a self-taped audition in a hotel room while he was isolating with COVID-19.
 Gabriel LaBelle was cast for the movie in 2022 during production of the Steven Spielberg film The Fabelmans, which he starred in as Sammy Fabelman, a character loosely based on Spielberg.

 Filming

 The six-week filming schedule of Snack Shack began in Nebraska City on July 25, 2022.
 The movie was supported by a $200,000 grant from the Nebraska state government and filming occurred entirely within the state.
 Supplemental locations included the Pioneer 3 Theater in Nebraska City as well as Henry Doorly Zoo and Horsemen’s Park (Renamed Statesman’s in the film) in Omaha.
-Production featured up to 65 cast and crew members with extras hired from the area.
+At its peak the production employed as many as 65 cast and crew members with extras hired from the area.